diyefi/Puma-HowTo/doc/spin1/temp_portB_mod.md

 --/
 #### INJECTION Mod ####

-#### Important!  :  before this mod is made check for PORT.XXXX functionality within the FreeEMS firmware.
-If this is not yet supported please preform the PORT B MOD before the injection mod.

 Preform this 3 step process for each injector that will be used.
 The Mod should only be applied to the following part numbers U28, U27, U21, U22, U23, U24, U25, U26.

 This following description is specifically for the Q17 FET install (U28 injection mod).